SCLW/Circuitry-Based-Sound/readme.md

-To avoid this unpredicted behavior, a resistor should be connected to ground or to the high voltage, so that the input pin will see a defined state even when nothing else is connected, for example when a switch is opened.
-The pin will be able to accept an input signal when the switch is closed.
-A connection to V<sub>CC</sub> is called "pull-up" and a connection to ground "pull-down".
-For CMOS-logic, the resistor values can be several thousand ohms.
+To prevent unpredictable behavior, a pull-up or pull-down resistor should be connected to either V<sub>CC</sub> (high voltage) or GND (ground).
+This ensures that the input remains in a defined state even when no active signal is applied, such as when a switch is open.
+When the switch is closed, the input can still receive a valid signal.
+- A connection to V<sub>CC</sub> is called a pull-up resistor, keeping the input high (logic 1) by default.
+- A connection to GND is called a pull-down resistor, keeping the input low (logic 0) by default.
+- For CMOS logic, typical resistor values range from several kilo-ohms (e.g., 10kΩ – 100kΩ).

-Even unused logic gates can cause problems since coupled-in interference voltages result in unwanted triggers and excess current draw.
-If a proper operation is desired, all unused inputs should not be left floating and connected together to GND or V<sub>CC</sub>.
+Even unused logic gates can cause issues, as they may pick up interference, leading to false triggering or increased power consumption.
+To ensure stable operation, all unused inputs should be tied to either GND or V<sub>CC</sub> instead of being left floating.

 # Exploratory Sound Circuits